A brief introduction to this increasingly essential category of education technology.

 Many types of people and organizations can benefit from these detectors.
 The education field predominantly uses these types of systems due to the nature of their work.
 This helps them to prevent student plagiarism and unfair grading.
 Businesses and other institutions also use these to be sure that they are not publishing plagiarized content.
 Individuals can also use them to make sure that content that they create is not too similar to other works.

 There are many plagiarism tools on the Internet.
-Here is a listing of seven detectors and a brief synopsis of each one to give you an idea of what is available.
+Here is a listing of several detectors and a brief synopsis of each one to give you an idea of what is available.

 1. TurnItIn (turnitin.com) is “the world’s leading academic plagiarism prevention solution and originality checking tool”.
 This is one of several popular offerings from Plagiarism.org.
 According to this summary of effectiveness document, after two years of use, institutions employing TurnItIn often show improvements of 20 to 35 percent or more in terms of reducing submissions of unoriginal work by students; and improvements of 35 to 70 percent after 4 years.
 This is a paid service (that seems well worth the price).